-Inspiration may be misunderstood, even denied, yet it is the most natural force in the world.
+Inspiration may be misunderstood, even denied, yet it is the law of thought.
 Were it otherwise, it could not be.
 All thought is inspiration in character, source and end, and when truly analyzed establishes not only a priori knowledge but the eternality of spirit.
-Thought really is spirit vibration, and has its source, not in the brain, nor in any of its agencies, or subordinate instrumentalities, but in spirit.
+Thought is spirit vibration, and has its source, not in the brain, nor in any of its functions, but in spirit.
 To understand this, it must be realized that even organism has its origin in spirit.
-This we can both affirm and prove, for the soul is the basis, as it is the law, of all its functions.
-Organism and organs pre-suppose their spiritual prototype.
-Man as an entity, immured in matter, is to be analyzed spiritually as well as materially; he is to be considered, not as an inverted pyramid, but in his true relation to what he is, as well as what he manifests, that is, what is externalized.
+Organism and organs pre-suppose their spiritual prototypes.
+Man as an entity, immured in matter, is to be conceived spiritually as well as materially; he is to be considered, not as an inverted pryamid, but in his true relation to what he is, as well as what he manifests, that is, what is externalized.
 Organism is what it is, because soul is what it is.
 Never is man what he is because organism is what it is.
 Spirit, the organizer and seat of intelligence makes not only organism but organization possible.
-Thus the brain is acted upon never does it act per se.
-Thus organism obeys, never does it govern, spirit.
+Thus the brain is acted upon, never does it act per se.
+Organism obeys, never does it govern, spirit.
 The brain demonstrates the existence of spirit, not its evolution or involution.
 Its office is to manifest spirit as a mirror reflects the image of a form.
 In itself it is non-existent, non-creative, non-evolutionary.
 Thought shines through it as light through a lens.
-The brain neither creates nor produces thought-it but reflects it.
+The brain neither creates nor produces thought-it reflects it.